google/go-replayers/README.md

 # Go Tools for Recording and Replaying RPCs

-This repo contains two proxies for testing network clients by recording real interactions with servers, then playing back the server responses later.
-These tools are proxies that intercept network traffic.
-A record/replay proxy lets you run an "integration" test that accesses a backend and record the interaction.
+This repo contains two tools for testing network clients by recording real interactions with servers, then playing back the server responses later.
+These record/replay proxies let you run an "integration" test that accesses a backend and record the interaction.
 Subsequent runs of the test can replay the server's responses without actually contacting the server, turning the integration test into a fast and inexpensive unit test.

 To use a record/replay proxy: